paul-nechifor/markov-pack/readme.md

 ### `wordList`

-A concatenation of all the unique words (encoded with UTF-8).
+A concatenation of all the unique words (only ASCII is supported for now).
 The words appear ordered by their length and then sorted alphanumerically.
 Words of length 0 can exist (obviously only with count 1).

 The size of this list is the sum of `wordLength` * `wordCount` for all elements in `pairOfLengths`.